ankschoubey/old-blog/_posts/2022-10-27-domain-vs-framework-development.md

 [Photo by Markus Spiske](https://www.pexels.com/photo/brown-and-white-concrete-building-227729/)

 I wrote an article called [The Baton Road](/baton).
-Baton is my way of conceptualizing progress humans make and how to have a big impact.
+Baton is my way of conceptualizing human progress and how to have a significant impact.

 # What is Application Development?